debian-pi/raspbian-ua-netinst/README.md

     rootfs_mount_options='errors=remount-ro,noatime'
-    final_action=reboot  # what to do at the end of install, one of poweroff / halt / reboot hardware_versions=detect  # "detect" supports the install hardware only, set to "1 2" to produce an install that supports both Pi1 and Pi2
+    final_action=reboot  # what to do at the end of install, one of poweroff / halt / reboot hardware_versions=detect  # "detect" supports the install hardware only, set to "1 2" to produce an install that supports both Pi1 and Pi2 gpu_mem=    # specify the amount of RAM in MB that should be reserved for the GPU

 The time server is only used during installation and is for _rdate_ which doesn't support the NTP protocol.